Dark chocolate is particularly beneficial for your gut. It provides fuel and promotes the growth of some of the gut's "good" bacteria.

-Although some of these are lost during the chocolate production process, some cocoa powders have more antioxidants than so-called super fruits like acai, blueberries, and pomegranates, as well as teas and red wine.
+Some polyphenols are lost during the production process.
+Still, some cocoa powders have more antioxidants than so-called super fruits like acai, blueberries, and pomegranates, as well as teas and red wines.

 The potential antioxidant benefits of chocolate are compelling enough that one current study is looking into them on a large scale.

-Working with over 21,000 people from the United States, researchers from the study are investigating whether taking a supplement containing a concentrated dose of the antioxidants found in chocolate benefits overall health.
+Working with more than 21,000 people in the United States, the researchers are investigating whether taking a supplement containing a concentrated dose of the antioxidants in chocolate benefits overall health.

 Cocoa is also a prebiotic, a type of fiber that your gut bacteria digest.
 ZOE scientists have identified 15 "good" gut bugs and 15 “bad” gut bugs associated with better and worse health measures in areas including heart and metabolic health.